 When Real Life Becomes Pink Lies

 Modern Love is that series that hugs you like a manipulative grandmother: it makes you feel good while lying to your face.
-Based on real columns from the New York Times, it promises authenticity but ends up being another product from the happy endings factory that audiences so desperately need to avoid slitting their wrists.
+Based on real columns from the New York Times, it promises authenticity while avoiding what real life relationships actually look like but ends up being another product from the happy endings factory that audiences so desperately need to avoid slitting their wrists.

 The premise is brilliant: real stories of love in all its forms, not just the textbook romantic kind.
 But there’s the problem: reality is a cruel bitch and Modern Love puts makeup on her like a luxury prostitute.
-Those “real” stories go through the Hollywood filter where all pain has purpose, every loss teaches something beautiful, and doing a thousand things for someone who doesn’t reciprocate always ends in personal growth.
+Those “real” stories go through the Hollywood filter where all pain has purpose, that softens the brutality of real life emotions, every loss teaches something beautiful, and doing a thousand things for someone who doesn’t reciprocate always ends in personal growth.

 The series sells you that love is warm, human, relaxing.
 That Anne Hathaway can act like a normal person.
 That half an hour is enough to resolve decades of emotional trauma.
 Short episodes for attention-deficit audiences who want to feel without really committing to the pain that truly loving implies.